Every food you choose to eat can be a powerful support option or a powerful risk factor for the disease.

 Think about Going Keto

-Increasing numbers of people are experimenting with the ketogenic diet for the treatment of type 2 diabetes, with some strongly positive results.
-The ketogenic diet is a very-low-carb, moderate-protein, high-fat diet that causes the body to rely on fatty acids and ketones for fuel, rather than glucose.
+Increasing numbers of people are experimenting with the ketogenic diet for the support of type 2 diabetes, with some strong positive results.
+The ketogenic diet is a very low-carb, moderate-protein, high-fat diet that causes the body to rely on fatty acids and ketones for fuel, rather than glucose.

 Studies indicate that a ketogenic diet has significant benefits for type 2 diabetics.
 A ketogenic diet has been found to improve HbA1c, promote weight loss, reverse kidney damage, and improve blood lipids and cardiovascular health in type 2 diabetics.
 It has also proven more successful than a conventional low-carb diet for diabetes.
 In fact, the benefits are so profound that an entire company, Virta Health, has made a ketogenic diet the cornerstone of their novel treatment approach for type 2 diabetes.(3)

 Consider Getting Rid of Gluten

 In recent years, multiple studies have examined the effects of gluten on type 2 diabetes.
 We know that celiac disease is more common in individuals with poorly controlled diabetes than in the general population; this finding suggests that gluten may contribute to the development and progression of diabetes.
 Furthermore, animal models of type 2 diabetes indicate that a gluten-free diet increases the functional capacity of beta cells, the pancreatic cells responsible for making insulin, and improves glucose tolerance.(4)